bonitasoft/bonita-doc/md/transitions.md

 * The condition under which this transition is taken.
 There are three ways to specify this:

-## Condition expression
+## Expression Editor

 Click the crayon icon to open the Expression editor.
-Select the expression type and enter the expression.
-The most useful type of expression for a transition is a comparison.
-A comparison expression uses logical operators on variables, parameters, or constants to determine whether the transition is taken.
+Use the provided quick operators and the available varialbes (parameters, business and process variables) to define the transition logic.

 ## Condition decision table